 In Drusko v.
-UPMC Northwest, 2017 Pa.
+UPMC Northwest, No. 1144 WDA 2015, 2017 Pa.
 Super.
 Unpub.
-LEXIS 799 (Pa.
-Super.
-Ct.
-Mar.
+LEXIS 799 (Mar.
 1, 2017), the Superior Court allowed physicians to testify as to the nursing standard of care.
-Id. at \21.
-The issue addressed was whether the nurses' failure to suspect a cardiac issue and alert a physician was a deviation from the nursing standard of care.
-Id. at \21-22.

-The court stated that although the two physicians did not "expressly" state their testimony in terms of the standard of care, their testimony did serve to "supply the nursing standard of care."
+Id. at 21.
+At issue was whether nurses' failure to suspect a cardiac issue and alert a physician was a deviation from the nursing standard of care.
+Id. at 21-22.
+The Court stated that although the two physicians did not "expressly" state their testimony in terms of the standard of care, their testimony did serve to "supply the nursing standard of care."
 Id.
 The physicians testified to what nurses "do all the time," in the face of a patient complaining of chest pain.
 Id.
 Their testimony regarding usual procedures or protocols and their testimony that that a delay would increase the risk of harm was deemed sufficient, such that the court found no error in placing the hospital on the verdict slip.
-Id. at \22.
+Id. at 22.

 The issue of the required degree of certainty was also presented in Vicari v.
 Spiegel, 936 A.2d 503 (Pa.
 Super.
 Ct.
 2007), aff'd, 989 A.2d 1277 (Pa.
 2010).
-Plaintiff filed suit against an otolaryngologist and a radiation oncologist, and the trial court struck the otolaryngologist expert's testimony on the grounds that he did not render his opinion to the requisite degree of medical certainty.
+The trial court struck an otolaryngologist expert's testimony on the grounds that he did not render his opinion to the requisite degree of medical certainty.
 On appeal, the Superior Court held that it must "examine the expert's testimony in its entirety."
 Id. at 510.
 "That an expert may have used less definite language does not render his entire opinion speculative if at some time during his testimony he expressed his opinion with reasonable certainty."
 Id.
 Nevertheless, this standard of certainty is not met "if he testifies that the alleged cause possibly, or could have led to that result, that it could very properly account for the result, or even that it was very highly probable that it caused the result."
 Id. at 510-11 (internal citations omitted).
 The Court also addressed issues regarding the qualifications of plaintiff's experts and remanded the case for a new trial.

-The Supreme Court affirmed, holding that the oncologist was qualified to testify as an expert witness against an otolaryngologist and a radiation oncologist.
+The Supreme Court affirmed, holding that an oncologist was qualified to testify as an expert witness against an otolaryngologist and a radiation oncologist.
 Vicari, 989 A.2d 1277 (Pa.
 2010).
 Additionally, the Court noted that it is important to make competency determinations only after delineation of precisely what is the specific care at issue.
 Id. at 1283.
-The sole issue in Vicari with regard to Plaintiff's expert testimony concerned referrals to an oncologist, not breach of standard of care during surgery or the administration of radiation therapy (for which, presumably, Plaintiff's expert would not be qualified to offer opinion).
+The sole issue in Vicari with regard to plaintiff's expert testimony concerned referrals to an oncologist, not breach of standard of care during surgery or the administration of radiation therapy (for which, presumably, plaintiff's expert would not be qualified to offer opinion).
 Id.
-Thus, Plaintiff's expert was permitted to offer his opinions regarding this "related" subspecialty of the Defendant physician.
+Thus, plaintiff's expert was permitted to offer his opinions regarding this "related" subspecialty of the defendant physician.
 Id. at 1284.